 Leadership Commonwealth School is a non-profit organization that meets regularly to supplement the home curriculum of home educating families in the Roanoke Virginia area.
 We come together as families to support one another in the pursuit of building strong and moral families and developing citizens who are capable of governing themselves.
 We support the families involved in the pursuit of the God-centered, family-driven, freedom-based education called Leadership Education.
-This set of principles is outlined in the book A Thomas Jefferson Education by Oliver DeMille.
+This set of principles is outlined in A Thomas Jefferson Education by Oliver DeMille.

 Who can join?

 For more information about our philosophy, explore our website or email us at [email protected].

 Learn By Doing